England captain Packer fit for France decider

 "Hopefully that's because the team and the competition have grabbed the imagination of the public."

-Packer, 33, is included in the team despite spraining her ankle against Ireland while Middleton said Botterman initially appeared to have suffered "a significant knee injury".
+Packer is included in the team despite spraining her ankle against Ireland while Middleton said Botterman initially appeared to have suffered "a significant knee injury" last weekend.

-"We got a second opinion and he was convinced it was an old injury that could very easily have been interpreted as a new injury," Middleton explained.
+"We got a second opinion and he was convinced it was an old injury that could very easily have been interpreted as a new injury," Middleton added.

 "She's been managed through the week, as has Marlie.
-A very painful injury originally but she's good."
+It was a very painful injury originally but she's good."

-Saracens back row Packer is certain she is ready for the toughest test of the Women's Six Nations.
+Saracens back row Packer is certain she is ready for what will be England's toughest test of the Women's Six Nations.

 "I've done a different training load this week from the rest of the squad but I've come through what I need to be at my best for this week," she said.